 Not only does this give you more visibility to others that you take initiative and have important things to say, it also:

 - Helps you clarify what you know and get better at organizing ideas.

 - Improves your ability to clearly communicate your thoughts in written form, improving your communication skills

 The first step to becoming a manager is often taking initiative.
-Stepping up to help others, improve communication in your team or across others, and writing well are all signs you could be a leader to those that decide who could become a manager next.
+Stepping up to help others, improving communication in your team or across others, and writing well are all signs to those that decide who could become a manager next that you could be a good leader.

 3) Make others around you better